ptvan/ptvan.github.io/_posts/2020-04-04-meta-analyses.md

 ### References

-A basic overview of meta-analyses can be found in [Haidich 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3049418/).
+A basic overview of meta-analyses, including PRISMA can be found in [Haidich 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3049418/).